samueltangz/erc20-tracker/README.md

 # erc20-tracker

-> Tracks where an ERC20 token goes in a party
+> A Dapp that tracks where an ERC20 token goes in a party

 ## Build Setup